Niwaj Nagar

 Niwaj Nagar is a village in the subdivision Narnaul of the Mahendragarh District in the Indian state of Haryana.
 It is approximately 5 kilometers from Narnaul and is connected by road.
 Narnaul is approximately 150 km from New Delhi, the capital of India.
-It has a well established Government High School by the name Lala Murlidhar High School, a small market, 2 temples and a community center (Tayal Dharamshala).
-Munish Kumar Raizada, a Neonatologist is also from the village and his ancestors were the founder of the village.
-He has started a Mission India Foundation (MIF) for the benefit of the society and time to time vaccination programs are organised by him.
+It has a well-established government high school by the name of Lala Murlidhar High School, a small market, two temples and a community center (Tayal Dharamshala).
+Munish Kumar Raizada, a neonatologist is also from the village, and his ancestors were the founders of the village.
+He has started the Mission India Foundation (MIF) for the benefit of society and from time to time, vaccination programs are organised by him.
+Munish Kumar Raizada also contested from New Delhi Assembly Constituency (AC 40) in 2025 Delhi Assembly Election.